bing-er/mc-forward-jacques/README.md

 ## Project Overview

-This project implements a Forward Monte Carlo simulation for photon transport in turbid media.
+This project implements a Forward Monte Carlo simulation for photon transport in a finite slab geometry with Fresnel boundaries.
 It is adapted from the methods described by Steven Jacques [1] and the standard MCML software [2, 3].

 This version (v0.2) implements the Finite Slab Geometry, representing a "Pencil Beam" experiment.